roshnithakor07/complexity-iq/README.md

 ---

-*Built to solve a real problem: understanding the performance cost of every line of code.*
+*Built to solve a real problem: knowing the performance cost of every line of code.*